CancerDataAggregator/CDA-HelpDesk/docs/index.md

     ---

-    Browse through a curated dataset of all subjects that have data at multiple data centers using an intuitive filtering tool right in this website.
+    Browse through all our subjects using an intuitive filtering tool right in this website.
 <a href="./interactive/" title="interactive search" class="md-button md-button">Head to our interactive page to try it out.
 </a></p>